 Past written work has held a focus on the esoteric aspects of Freemasonry and the essence of initiation.
 Present work seeks to broaden that focus to look at the threads of the Hermetic tradition as applied in a modern religious context.

 Born in the suburbs of Los Angeles, the journey to produce this inner exploration has been a long one.
 Studying art my whole life, I graduated from the Cal State University Long Beach Art Program.
-After working and being accepted to the Illustration program at Long Beach State, I pursued an independent education in studio art, graduating with a baccalaureate degree in the same.
+After working and being accepted to the Illustration program at Long Beach State, I pursued an independent education in studio art, graduating with a baccalaureate degree.

 Why the Primitive Rite?